samueldsingh/data-engineering/interview_questions/15-oops.md

 - Abstraction in OOP is a process of hiding the real implementation of the method by only showing a method signature.In Python, we can achieve abstraction using `ABC` (abstraction class) or abstract method.
 - It involves hiding the unnecessary details and showing only the necessary parts of an object.
 - Abstraction allows you to focus on what an object does rather than how it does it.
-- ABC is a class from the abc module in Python
+- Abstract classes are meant to be subclassed and they cannot be instantiated.
+- Abstract methods are declared in abstract classes but don't have an implementation.
+- Abstract classes provide a way to define a common interface for subclasses while leaving the implementation details to them.
 - In a normal class, we have all concrete method and abstraction is 0%.
 - In an abstraction class, abstraction can be between 0-100%.
 We can have either all concrete methods, or all abstract methods, or a combination of both abstract and concrete methods.
-- In a interface, we have all abstract methods
+- In an interface, we have all abstract methods.

 Let's illustrate abstraction with an example: